 Marl, May 2022

 With my sound art project I was able to pay homage to the place before it finally changes its form and function.
-In the empty former museum rooms I was able to realize a soundart performance.
-I recorded an acoustic inventory, an acoustic fingerprint of the place, edited it and archived it for the future.
+In the empty former museum rooms I was able to realize two sound art experiments.
+This is an acoustic inventory, an acoustic fingerprint of the place, edited and archived for the future.

 Two experimental arrangements in the former sculpture museum Glaskasten Marl.

-In the second experimental arrangement, I worked with the space.
-Here I took the sounds that were already present in the room (from outside as well as inside) and amplified them back into the room.
-This resulted in feedbacks that I continued to work with.
+In the second experimental arrangement, I worked with the room itself.
+Here I took the sounds that are already present in the room (from outside as well as inside) and amplified them back into the room.
+This process resulted in feedbacks that I continued to work with.
 I played with the individual, specific frequencies, the standing waves that resulted from the material, and thus made the whole room vibrate.

 The room belonged to itself.

 Depending on the location and material, different frequency ranges stood out and were more present than others.
-There were also sounds that were not so audible in the room, which spread through the material, the walls.
-I also took those off and played them in the room.
+The audible sounds have moved through the material and spread into the walls.
+These material sounds were the instruments I played with.